Top 15 Organizations that Help the Homeless

 - Community reintegration and wellness

-By focusing on veterans, HHV highlights how homeless nonprofit organizations can target high-risk groups with specialized, life-changing support.
+By focusing on veterans, HHV highlights how nonprofit organizations for the homeless can target high-risk groups with specialized, life-changing support.

-5. Project 150 – Supporting Homeless High School Students in Nevada, USA
+5. Project 150 – Supporting Homeless High School Students in Nevada

-Project 150 is a 501(c)3 non-profit charitable organization that was organized in December, 2011 when the founders heard about 150 homeless high school students at Rancho High School in Las Vegas that needed support over the Christmas Break.
-The effort has expanded to helping over 3,300 in 54 high schools when it was understood that the problems these students faced were prevalent across the valley.
+Project 150 is a 501(c) (3) nonprofit charitable organization founded in December, 2011, when the founders heard about 150 homeless high school students at Rancho High School in Las Vegas who needed support over the Christmas Break.
+The effort has expanded to help over 6,800 students in 75 high schools, as it became clear that the problems these students faced were prevalent across the valley.

 Impact and Reach: